farhad-dalirani/ROS_Basler_Camera_Stereo_High_Frame_Rate/README.md

 1- Go to (Basler website)[baslerweb.com] and download the Pylon Viewer.
 For my case, it was `pylon 7.0.0 Camera Software Suite Linux x86 (64 Bit) - Debian Installer Package`.

-2 Then, according to its README file install the `Pylon Viewer`.
+2 Then, according to its README file, install the `Pylon Viewer`.

 3- Make sure you do the `USB3 Vision cameras` part in the README file.
 If you face error related to grub2-config, go to the file that it mentions the error occures, then change grub2 to grub.